-Note: Muslim holidays depend on the sighting of the moon and may vary a day to two from the predicted dates.
+Muslim holidays depend on the sighting of the moon and can vary a day or two from the predicted dates.

-Dean's Excuses may be granted for religious holidays.
-The Faculty is asked, however, to be aware of religious holidays and to accommodate studebts whenever possible.
-See the policy on the Dean of Advsing's website.
+NOTE: Dean's Excuses may be granted for religious holidays.
+The Faculty is asked, however, to be aware of the religious holidays and to accommodate students whenever possible.
+See policy on the Dean of Advising's website. https://advising.lafayette.edu/forms-policies/class-attendancedeans-excuse/

-Other Important Dates:

-Fall 2024

-Easter

-Thanksgiving November 28

-Graduation May 24

-Memorial Day May 26
+Other Important Dates: Thanksgiving - Thursday, November 27 Graduation - Saturday, May 23 Memorial Day - Monday, May 25